Where to stop on a road trip from Christchurch to Queenstown

 The best places to stop on a road trip from Christchurch to Queenstown

 Driving from Christchurch to Queenstown covers roughly 480 kilometres and takes about 6 hours non-stop.
-However, you’ll want to stop for rest breaks and to explore the region as you drive through.

 As always in New Zealand, it can take longer to drive from Christchurch to Queenstown than you would expect.
 It’s always best to pace yourself and not try to cram too much in — give yourself time to stop at all the viewpoints along the way.